IBangedMyToaster/Rule34.us.Downloader/README.md

 For more Information about my choice of website see [Difference between Rule34.us and Rule34.xxx](https://github.com/IBangedMyToaster/Rule34.us.Downloader#difference-between-rule34us-and-rule34xxx)

 # Installation
-After downloading the [latest Version](https://github.com/IBangedMyToaster/Rule34.us.Downloader/releases/latest/download/rule34.us.downloader.exe), the tool is ready to run, upon starting it will look like this:
+After downloading the latest Version the tool is ready to run, upon starting it will look like this:

 ![Pasted image 20230514204436](https://github.com/IBangedMyToaster/Rule34.us.Downloader/assets/43365830/ccc1130b-918a-4460-9b20-c55c50399073)